DexterInd/GrovePi/Software/Scratch/Grove_Examples/README.md

 Press the first button (in port 2).
 Dex will wave Press the second button (in port 3).
 Dex will rotate.

+## 4. LCD screen :

+Put LCD screen in any of the I2C ports
+Clicking on any of the six coloured circles will change the background colour of the LCD screen (and change the colour of the sunglasses)
+Clicking on any of the four text buttons in the corners will display that text (and have Dex say the selected text) Clicking on Dex will have Dex ask you your name, and then display it on the LCD screen